calico/westminster/README.md

 `conda activate <conda_env>`
 `./env_vars.sh`

-*Note:* Change the two lines of code at the top of './env_vars.sh' to your username and local path.
+*Note:* Change the line of code at the top of './env_vars.sh' to your local path.

 Alternatively, the environment variables can be set manually:
 ```sh